thatsmead/MyWebsite/README.md

 # MyWebsite
-simple as that: this is the whole coding for my first personal website :)
+simple as that: this is my whole first personal website :)